Overview

 Reflection

-The competitor analysis was also a turning point for me personally.
-Mapping how Airbnb and Trainline handle complex booking flows — and understanding exactly why they feel effortless — sharpened my eye for the difference between a UI that looks clean and one that actually thinks about the user’s mental load.
-That distinction now shapes how I approach every UX project.
+The competitor analysis was also a turning point.
+Mapping how Airbnb and Trainline handle complex booking flows — and understanding exactly why they feel effortless — sharpened our eye for the difference between a UI that looks clean and one that actually thinks about the user's mental load.
+That distinction now shapes how we approach every UX project.

-If I were to continue this work, I’d want to run usability testing with real Milanosport users — particularly older adults and people with disabilities, who are most affected by accessibility gaps — and iterate on the prototype based on their feedback.
+If we were to continue this work, we'd want to run usability testing with real Milanosport users — particularly older adults and people with disabilities, who are most affected by accessibility gaps — and iterate on the prototype based on their feedback.

 Credits